Next: See more details about how it works.

 During the loan, the trustees will enforce the borrower’s compliance with the Zelle payments, property tax payments, and property maintenance.

 If necessary, the trustees will foreclose on the borrower.
 Most likely, instead of a foreclosure, the trustees will make a cash for keys settlement with the borrower.
-Either way, you’ll get paid in full through a closing.
+Either way, you’ll get paid in full through a closing of the resale.
+Meanwhile, during the foreclosure, the trust will continue to pay you the loan installment payments.

 You, the Investor

-… will deposit your investment loan with the closing agent and get the income stream of Zelle payments.
+… will deposit your investment loan with the closing agent and get the income stream of Zelle payments, along with all your security docs.

-If the borrower does not pay, you have full recourse to the trust, plus you have the mortgage as security.
+If the borrower does not pay, you have full recourse to the trust and the mortgage as backup security.

 The Closing Agent

-… will get all the required documents from the trustees and the money from you, then record the official docs, give you the income stream assignment, and give the trust the loan proceeds.
+The closing agent will get all the required documents from the trustees and the money from you, provide the title certification, record the official docs, give you the income stream assignment, and give the trust the loan proceeds.